w3c/trace-context/spec/21-http_response_header_format.md

 Header name: `traceresponse`

-In order to increase interoperability across multiple protocols and encourage successful integration, by default vendors SHOULD keep the header name lowercase.
+In order to increase interoperability across multiple protocols and encourage successful integration, the header name SHOULD be lowercase.
 The header name is a single word without any delimiters, for example, a hyphen (`-`).

 Vendors MUST expect the header name in any case (upper, lower, mixed), and SHOULD send the header name in lowercase.